 What, according to you, are the major challenges in empowering women and girls in India?

-The greatest challenge in women/girls empowerment in India are the psychological barriers of a male dominated society.
-Once the mindset of the society is changed women can be fast paced in doing what the world needs.
+The greatest challenge in women/girls empowerment in India is the psychological barriers of a male-dominated society.
+Once the mindset of society is changed women can be fast-paced in doing what the world needs.
 Often it is the fear of rejection that curbs the growth of women.
-Giving them the assurance they need and piercing through this so-called male dominated society will be helpful for empowering women.
+Giving them the assurance they need and piercing through this so-called male-dominated society will be helpful in empowering women.

 I believe equality begins at home.
 I have been blessed to be born to parents who see women as the pillars of society.
 We are two sisters and my parents have always taught us to uphold the fact that we are no way less than boys.

 My parents believe that real women empowerment is right in the hands of women.
 Having grown up with these great ideals, we both are now strong, partially independent, and capable girls ready to face any challenges with strength and integrity.
 I Feel proud to be the daughter of such great parents.t

 Please share some of your achievements and major milestones that you are proud of